Jon Morgan

 Operating agreements can be very simple or quite complex, depending on the needs of your LLC.
 If you're not sure what to include, it's best to consult with an attorney to help polish operating agreements.

-You can find a Utah LLC operating agreement template online or from your local legal supply store.
+You can find a Utah LLC operating agreement template online or at your local legal supply store.

 Make sure the template you choose for your operating agreement is specific to Utah and includes all the information mentioned above.